mantidproject/mantid/dev-docs/source/EnumeratedString.rst

   bool notSameCake = (cake1!=cake3); //notSameCake = true, a Lemon cake is not a Pound cake

 Notice that the final element of the ``enum`` is called :code:`enum_count`.
 This is mandatory.
-This element indicates the number of elements inside the ``enum``.
+This element indicates the number of elements inside the ``enum``, and used for verifying compatibility with the vector of strings.
 A compiler error will be triggered if this is not included.

+Notice the use of the reference operator, :code:`&cakeTypeNames`, and _not_ :code:`cakeTypeNames`.

 In the above code, a :code:`CAKETYPE` object can be created either from a :code:`CakeTypeEnum`, or from one of the strings in the :code:`cakeTypeNames` array (either by the literal, or by accessig it in the array), or from another :code:`CAKETYPE`